Note: see session law sections for effective dates.

 (5) is pursuing a nonsectarian program or course of study that applies to an undergraduate, graduate, or professional degree, diploma, or certificate;

-(6) is enrolled in at least six credits in an undergraduate program or one credit in a graduate or professional program in an eligible institution; and
+(6) is enrolled in at least one credit in an undergraduate program or one credit in a graduate or professional program in an eligible institution; and

 (7) is in good academic standing and making satisfactory academic progress.

-A Minnesota public postsecondary institution, a Minnesota private, baccalaureate degree granting college or university, or a Minnesota nonprofit two-year vocational technical school granting associate degrees is eligible to receive child care funds from the office and disburse them to eligible students.
+A Minnesota public postsecondary institution, a Minnesota private, baccalaureate degree-granting college or university, a Minnesota nonprofit two-year vocational technical school granting associate degrees, or a Minnesota postsecondary institution offering only graduate or professional degrees is eligible to receive child care funds from the office and disburse them to eligible students.

-(b) The maximum award to the applicant shall be $3,000 for each eligible child per academic year, except that the campus financial aid officer may apply to the office for approval to increase grants by up to ten percent to compensate for higher market charges for infant care in a community.
-The office shall develop policies to determine community market costs and review institutional requests for compensatory grant increases to ensure need and equal treatment.
-The office shall prepare a chart to show the amount of a grant that will be awarded per child based on the factors in this subdivision.
-The chart shall include a range of income and family size.
+(a) The maximum award to the applicant shall be $6,500 for each eligible child per academic year, except that the campus financial aid officer may apply to the office for approval to increase grants by up to ten percent to compensate for higher market charges for infant care in a community.

-(1) the academic year amount described in paragraph (b);
+(1) the academic year amount described in paragraph (a);

 Child care providers may not charge students receiving grants under this section a rate that is higher than the rate charged to private paying clients.